 Is your cat crying when he or she goes to their litter tray?
 This is a sign that they are experiencing pain while going to the toilet.
-There are a number of medical reasons your cat may be experiencing pain, they are all serious and need to be investigated urgently.
+There are a number of medical reasons a cat may be experiencing pain, they are all serious and need to immediate veterinary care.

 Other symptoms you may notice along with crying can include:

 - Frequently visiting the litter tray but only passing a small amount of urine

 - Abdominal swelling